ibm-cloud-docs/openshift/costs.md

-# Understanding costs for your clusters
+# Managing costs for your clusters
 {: #costs}

-With {{site.data.keyword.cloud}}, you can plan for, estimate, review, and modify your cluster environment to control costs.
-Just by using a managed service like {{site.data.keyword.openshiftlong}}, you are saving many expenses that are associated with managing, updating, and maintaining an infrastructure environment.
+Plan, estimate, review, and adjust your cluster environment to understand and control costs for your cluster resources.
 {: shortdesc}

 ## Understanding costs by component